mdukey/mdukey/doc/validator-setup.md

 Information on how to join the **testnet** (`genesis.json` file and seeds) is held [in our repo](https://github.com/mdukey/testnets).
 :::

-Before setting up your validator node, make sure you've already gone through the [Full Node Setup](./join-testnet.md) guide.
+Before setting up your validator node, make sure you've already gone through the [Full Testnet Node Setup](./join-the-testnet.md) guide.

 ## Create Your Validator